unicef/publicgoods-toolkit/readiness.md

 seeking adaptability.
 When considering McAffer's model, we might relabel his "tolerance" phase as "experimentation".

-KEY RECOMMENDATION: Look for the places where your lack of open source investment are causing problems that can be addressed by small-scale, low-risk, experimental engagement.
+KEY RECOMMENDATION: Look for the places where your lack of open-source investment are causing problems that can be addressed by small-scale, low-risk, experimental engagement.
 Start there.

-Experiments come in many forms, but the most common first experiment is using some outside open source code and engaging the open source project.
+Experiments come in many forms, but the most common first experiment is using some outside open-source code and engaging the open-source project.
 That might involve filing bug reports, offering a contribution, or merely participating in project mailing lists and forums.
 These are all relatively low-risk, low-investment ways to begin connecting a team to outside FOSS projects.
-If your team's future plans include larger-scale open source engagement, building skills through these kinds of small-scale experiments can be very productive.
+If your team's future plans include larger-scale open-source engagement, building skills through these kinds of small-scale experiments can be very productive.